Thursday, January 29, 2009

 Several sprigs fresh thyme

-You can find the recipe for Côtes de Porc Flamande (Baked Pork Chops with Potatoes and Thyme) in the book Le Cordon Bleu at Home.
+You can find the recipe for Côtes de Porc Flamande (Baked Pork Chops with Potatoes and Thyme) in the book Le Cordon Bleu at Home (affiliate link).
 To see how the rest of the Whisk Wednesdays group fared with their recipe, click here (or check out the sidebar) and then click on each blogger!

 Côtes de Porc Flamande (Baked Pork Chops with Potatoes and Thyme)Tasting Notes